Particular/docs.particular.net/samples/web/sql-http-passthrough/sample.md

  * SampleEndpoint
  * SampleWeb (as a console and browser)

-In the browser, navigate to http://localhost:54442/SampleClient and press the `PostToBus` button and a message will be received by `SampleEndpoint`.
+In the browser press the `PostToBus` button and a message will be received by `SampleEndpoint`.

 ## Code walk-through